 You don’t believe in cookie-cutter trips.
 Neither do we!
 Here are 12 unique things to do in Ireland, from exploring spooky landmarks, embarking on scenic hikes, and visiting fascinating cultural points—all far from the usual tourist hubs.

 The Peace Walls of Belfast, which separate Protestant and Catholic communities, are among the more popular tourist attractions in Ireland—but there’s a unique way to see them that most travelers miss.
-Several companies in the city offer “Black Taxi” tours which guide visitors through Belfast’s tumultuous political history.
+Several companies in the city offer “Black Taxi” tours that guide visitors through Belfast’s tumultuous political history.

 The Black Taxi drivers are often Belfast residents who lived through the Troubles themselves—they’ll recount their experience as they show you the murals and street art along the Peace Walls.
 A lot of tours will also take you to historical prisons and other famous political sites.

-Pro tip: If you're hoping for a history heavy trip, ask your local trip planner to add plenty of historical sites and activities to your custom itinerary.
+Pro tip: If you're hoping for a history-heavy trip, ask your local trip planner to add plenty of historical sites and activities to your custom itinerary.

 Hiking through rolling hills and coastal trails is definitely one of our favorite things to do in Ireland.
-Among the coolest places to wander is the Glen, a mystical valley at the foot of the Knocknarea Mountain.
+Among the coolest places to wander is the Glen, a mystical valley at the foot of Knocknarea Mountain.

 There, you’ll find high rock walls coated in moss, drooping vines, and trickling creeks—truly a scene from a fairytale.
 If you hike up to the summit of Knocknarea, you can pay homage to Ireland’s Queen Maeve, who (legend claims) is buried there.
 Keep an eye out for fairies in the mossy branches!
 (And perhaps a royal ghost.)